PZL.37 Łoś: Design

 The PZL.37 Łoś was a twin-engined all-metal monoplane medium bomber.
-It was relatively conventional in layout, being outfitted with low-set wings, a twin tail (on the majority of aircraft), and a metal-covered exterior.
-The aircraft was quite small for its bomb load and range; its capacity was achieved in part by a lift-generating, airfoil-shaped fuselage, which was another then-unusual feature (previously used e.g. on PZL.26 sports plane).
-It was much shorter and had smaller wings than many German and French counterparts; it was slightly larger than the Lockheed Model 10 Electra Amelia Earhart used.
-The crew consisted of four: pilot, commander-bombardier, radio operator and a rear gunner.
-The bombardier was accommodated in the glazed nose, with a forward machine gun.
-The radio operator sat inside the fuselage, above the bomb bay, and he also operated an underbelly rear machine gun.
+The first production variant PZL.37A was relatively conventional in layout, being outfitted with low-set wings, a single vertical stabilizer, and a metal-covered airframe.
+The late A series (designated Abis) and B series aircraft received a double vertical stabilizer which improved flight stability and increased the field of fire of the dorsal gunner.
+The aircraft was quite small for its bomb load and range; its carrying capacity was achieved in part by a lift-generating, airfoil-shaped fuselage, which was an innovative feature (previously used e.g. on PZL.26 sports plane).
+It was shorter and had smaller wings than its German and French counterparts but carried comparable bomb load and defensive armament.
+The crew consisted of four: pilot, commander-bombardier, radio operator and a dorsal gunner.
+The bombardier was accommodated in the glazed nose, with a forward-firing machine gun.
+The radio operator sat inside the fuselage, above the bomb bay, and also operated the ventral machine gun during combat.

 The Łoś featured retractable main undercarriage, which retracted into purpose-built alcoves located within the engine nacelles.
 The undercarriage was double-wheeled, complete with independent suspension for each wheel.
 The bomber was powered by a pair of Bristol Pegasus radial engines; the PZL.37A model had Pegasus XII B engines (normal power: 860 BHP (873 cv, 642 kW), maximum: 940 BHP (953 cv, 701 kW)), the PZL.37B variant had Pegasus XX engines (normal power: 905 HP (918 cv, 675 kW), maximum: 970 BHP (984 cv, 723 kW)).